 When I first came to England, I was surprised to find that the ‘pancakes’ served on Shrove Tuesday were thin crêpes topped with lemon and sugar.
 The pancakes I remembered were called “American pancakes” and didn’t seem to figure very highly in the occasion.
 I couldn’t see the difference between American pancakes and Canadian pancakes and the whole thing made me feel very homesick.
 In an attempt to focus on the positive, I began inviting friends to enjoy my homemade ‘Canadian pancakes’ in our home.
 Some of them were a bit wary of the maple syrup – and one lady did surprise me when she insisted I didn’t have ‘real maple syrup’ on the table.
 I couldn’t understand what she meant – I had managed to procure Canadian maple syrup made from sap taken from maple trees at great trouble and expense.
 I wondered if perhaps she preferred maple syrup from Vermont?
 Then she announced, “No, I’ve been to America and real maple syrup says Aunt Jemima on the label”.
 I only just managed not to laugh out loud.

-As the years have gone by, ‘American’ pancakes are more in favour here in England, although those served on Shrove Tuesday are still often crêpe-like and lend themselves more towards dessert than breakfast.
+As the years have gone by, ‘American’ pancakes are more in favour here in England, although pancakes for Shrove Tuesday are still often crêpe-like and lend themselves more towards dessert than breakfast.
 To each their own, for me making pancakes for Shrove Tuesday will always be about the fluffy, thick pancakes like the ones I used to have in Canada, served with lashings of butter and maple syrup.
 Although I will confess to a weakness for Crêpes Suzette…

 This is my go-to recipe for pancakes, the one I use to make pancakes for Shrove Tuesday nearly every year.
 It comes via my wonderful cousin Esther, one of the best cooks I know.